asizemore/ENM_375_lecture_code/README.md

 **Lecture 10, February 20th**

 The in-class exercise uses data found at [this site](https://elifesciences.org/articles/49555/figures) which was used in the paper: Protsiv, Myroslava, et al. "Decreasing human body temperature in the United States since the Industrial Revolution." eLife 9 (2020): e49555.

+**Lecture 11, February 25th**

+This lecture focuses on the t-distribution.
+The main notebook for the class is the Lecture11_t_statistic.ipynb notebook which practices sampling and highlights the difference between the t and Z distributions.
+We will revisit the [temperature data](https://elifesciences.org/articles/49555/figures) from last time, and then practice these concepts with the data from [this 2015](https://www.nature.com/articles/nn.3993) Nature Neuroscience article.
+Data will be distributed during class.